thenextweb/constellation/README.md

 # constellation
-draws cute moving svg constellations.
+Draws cute moving svg constellations.
-#this is kinda broken still nothing works i'm uploading it so i don't fall asleep

 <p align="center">
   <img src="http://i.imgur.com/gLCMGoi.png">
 </p>

+🚨 this is kinda broken still no tests or anything i'm uploading it so i don't fall asleep 🚨

 ## Usage (es6/webpack)
 Grab the code from here or npm